EV-OD/winscript/README.md

-# WinScript2 - Rhai Scripting Platform
+# SnapRun - Rhai Scripting Platform

-**Automate your Windows tasks with ease.** WinScript2 is a user-friendly desktop application that lets you write and run scripts to automate repetitive tasks, manage system operations, and enhance your productivity.
+**Automate your Windows tasks with ease.** SnapRun is a user-friendly desktop application that lets you write and run scripts to automate repetitive tasks, manage system operations, and enhance your productivity.

 ## What Can You Do?